hackysax/giggly/readme.md

 8. Search and filter field labels should be light text.
 9. Pagination sould reduce to current page and pre/next butons on smaller screen.
 10. ~~Fix issue with final month not showing up in metrics charts given certian conditions~~<----still an issue in development deployment but fixed in this repo

+**Future Plans:**
+Main tasks in the future include adding a [Venue] schema, an [Act] schema as well as add [User] roles (admin, band leader, band member, booking agent, venue owner) that allow those users to create or join venue or acts.
+The [Gig] schema will be updated to track the many variables involved in setting up a live event.
+Each [Venue] and [Act] will point to any number of [Gig] documents.
+Relationships between collections will be dictated by business logic intended to ease the booking process between live acts and live venues as well as help venues find available acts for dates and vice versa.

+_Example of business logic:_ An act/user will be able to search by available gigs in their area that align to their genre and apply for a spot in the gig pending approveal by the venue.